webfm/defect-app/README.md

             * CATEGORIES - use category value list as source for selector
             * LOCATIONS - use location value list as source for selector
             * source can have other type such as user defined value list, the source type will specify what value list to use
+    * validators - ...
-* category - category list for defect, used for template.source.type = "CATEGORIES"
+* categories - category list for defect, used for template.source.type = "CATEGORIES"
-    * structure - meta data for category
+    * labels - meta data for category
         * label - display name,
-        * name - used in sync data,
+        * field - used in sync data,
         * sort - sort order
     * value - values for cateogry hierarchy
         * id - identity of hierarchy value
-        * code - used for display
-        * name - used for display
+        * label - used for display
         * children - children of this value for building hierarchies
 * location - location list for defect, used for template.source.type = "LOCATIONS"
-    * structure - meta data for category
+    * labels - meta data for category
         * label - display name,
-        * name - used in sync data,
+        * field - used in sync data,
         * sort - sort order
     * value - values for cateogry hierarchy
         * id - identity of hierarchy value
-        * code - used for display
-        * name - used for display
+        * label - used for display
         * children - children of this value for building hierarchies
+* teams
+* privileges